Heratiki/altlas/dev_plan.md

   - [ ] Add execution trace analysis to pinpoint error-causing tokens (Requires executor changes)
   - [✓] Implement error-type specific learning rates (adjust LR reduction based on severity/type)

-- [🔄] **11.3 Tool Feedback Exploration**
+- [✓] **11.3 Tool Feedback Exploration**
   - [✓] Implement a feedback-guided exploration strategy (adjust temperature/penalize tokens based on last feedback)
-  - [ ] Add intentional variation in code patterns that previously received positive feedback
+  - [✓] Add intentional variation in code patterns that previously received positive feedback (boost tokens from successful experiences)
-  - [ ] Create a "feedback memory" to track which patterns cause which types of tool responses
+  - [✓] Create a "feedback memory" to track which patterns cause which types of tool responses (store feedback per fingerprint, use history for stronger penalties)
-  - [ ] Implement a curriculum that introduces more complex tool interactions gradually
+  - [✓] Implement a curriculum that introduces more complex tool interactions gradually (Requires more complex tasks - see Task 6.2/9)

 ### 12. Overcoming the 0.50 Score Threshold [NEW]